How Past Trauma Affects Your Current Relationship (And What to Do About It)

 If one or both partners in a relationship has experienced sexual, emotional, or physical trauma in a previous partnership, conflict can be especially challenging to navigate.

-In each case, disappointment, shame, frustration, and sadness can taint each partner’s perspective of themselves and the other.
-Even when the relationship feels “good”, there may be worries lurking about when the other foot could drop and conflict begins again.
-Living with doubt about emotional constancy in a relationship is incredibly taxing: we lose our ability to be present with the relationship’s joys and potentially, our capacity to see ourselves as a worthy partner.
+In each case, disappointment, shame, frustration, and sadness can taint each partner's perspective of themselves and the other.
+Even when the relationship feels "good," there may be worries lurking about when the other foot could drop and conflict begins again.
+Living with doubt about emotional constancy in a relationship is incredibly taxing.
+We lose our ability to be present with the relationship's joys, and potentially our capacity to see ourselves as a worthy partner.

 Why is it that despite our best efforts and our partner’s best efforts, past relationships can still haunt the present?
 And how can we fix that?
 Read on to hear my perspective as a Denver trauma therapist on the impact of trauma in a couple’s cycle and how therapy can help shift stuckness.